Aliases for GLI3 Gene

 GeneCards Summary for GLI3 Gene

 GLI3 (GLI Family Zinc Finger 3) is a Protein Coding gene.
-Diseases associated with GLI3 include greig cephalopolysyndactyly syndrome and polydactyly.
-Among its related pathways are Pathways in cancer and Endochondral Ossification.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is ZIC4.
+Diseases associated with GLI3 include Greig Cephalopolysyndactyly Syndrome and Polydactyly, Postaxial, Types A1 And B. Among its related pathways are Endochondral Ossification and cAMP signaling pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+An important paralog of this gene is ZIC3.

 UniProtKB/Swiss-Prot for GLI3 Gene